 Iron will become magnetized in the direction of any applied magnetic field.
 This magnetization will produce a magnetic pole in the iron opposite to that pole which is nearest to it, so the iron will be attracted to either pole of a magnet.

-Ferromagnetic Materials: "Hard" vs. "Soft"
+PHYS 460/660: Computational Methods of Physics Ferromagnetic Materials: "Hard" vs. "Soft"

-Development of (Hard) Ferromagnetic Materials
+PHYS 460/660: Computational Methods of Physics Development of (Hard) Ferromagnetic Materials